kauanrod/kauanrod/README.md

 <br>
 Here on my Github Profile you'll see some of my personal projects but also, some academics too.

----

 ### ⚡️ A quick introduction

 - 🔭 I’m currently working with at Americanas with the Americanas Delivery's Development team.
-- 🌱 I’m currently learning Java and C# for back-end and improving my knowledge in front with Angular.
+- 🌱 I’m currently learning Java and C# for back-end and improving my knowledge in front with Angular and TS.
 - 💼 I'm open to seek for new projects.

----

 ### 💻 Languages, Frameworks, Tools
 <div align="center">